Astound Broadband Internet in Washington at a Glance

 About Astound Broadband in Washington

-Astound Broadband was formed through the merger of RCN, Grande Communications, Wave Broadband, and Entouch, creating one of the largest independent cable operators in the United States.
+Astound Broadband was formed through the merger of RCN, Grande Communications, Wave Broadband.
+Entouch, creating one of the largest independent cable operators in the United States.
 Headquartered in Princeton, New Jersey, the company serves approximately 1.5 million customers across its combined footprint.
 In Washington, Astound inherited the Wave Broadband network and has continued to invest in both cable plant upgrades and new fiber construction.

 Washington is a flagship state for Astound, home to the former Wave Broadband headquarters.
 The Puget Sound region's tech industry workforce, including employees of Amazon, Microsoft, and Boeing, demands premium broadband.
 Astound has maintained and expanded Wave's extensive cable network while investing in fiber across suburban Eastside communities like Bellevue and Kirkland.